nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list appointments
+1. User <ins>requests to list appointments (UC04)<ins/>.

-2. PB shows list of appointments

-3. User enters the delete appointment command indicating the index of the appointment to be deleted
+3. User enters delete appointment command indicating the index of the appointment to be deleted.
+4. PB displays a pop up window with asking for user confirmation to delete.
+5. User confirms they want to delete.

-4. PB deletes the appointment and displays a successful message.
+6. PB deletes the appointment and displays a successful message.

 Use case ends.

 **Extensions**

-* 1a.
-The list is empty

-    Use case ends

 * 3a.
-PB detects that the inputted index is out of range
+PB detects that the inputted index is out of range.
     * 3a1.
 PB informs the user that the index is out of range.

 	 Use case resumes at step 2.

+* 5a.
+User indicates that they do not want to delete.

+    Use case ends.

 *{More to be added}*